 Stage 2 – The Rough-in

-This stage comes once all the floors, windows, doors, etc. have been installed.
+This is when all everything from floors, windows, and doors are installed.
 But, the sheetrock is still left to be installed.
-It is mainly centered on circuit wiring between the electric box and wall studs by drilling holes where necessary.
+This stage is about circuit wiring between the electric box and the wall studs.
+Drilling holes could be necessary.

 Exhaust fans and can lights are also put up and fixed.
 And, since the installation of roofing is during this stage, if you have lights on the soffit in plans, here is when you put those up.

-Then, all wiring related to the entertainment system, security system, etc. are also installed.
-This can take a few days for small homes up to a few months for larger ones.
+After this, installation of all the entertainment system wiring is done.
+It can take a few days for small homes up to a few months for larger ones.

 Stage 3 – More Temporary Needs